Sessions

 Scratch Mode

-A scratch session runs in an empty directory created under the session storage (~/.braide/projects/<project-id>/sessions/<session-id>/worktree/).
-There is no git repository and no project source — the agent starts with an empty slate.
+A scratch session runs in an empty directory that has no git repository and no project source — the agent starts with an empty slate.

 Scratch sessions are marked with a blue SCRATCH pill in the sidebar and are useful for: